rtysonCLAS12/C12FD_Denoising/README.md

       module load cuda/12.4.1

 Note that in that case, we need to create a GPU friendly PyTorch environment.
 We can replace the earlier line with:

-      pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124
+      pip install torch torchvision --index-url https://download.pytorch.org/whl/cu124

 ## To Produce Training Data

-I am using j4shell code to run the DenoiseExtractor.java code.
+I am using java code in /src/main/java/org/example/DenoiseExtractor.java code.
 This extracts all hits from the DC::tdc bank as our noisy input, and all hits from the TimeBasedTrkg::TBHits bank as our denoised output.
 The training data will be written in .csv files.
 The two sets of hits are written in 2D arrays filled with 1 for a hit and 0 otherwise, where the x axis is the number of wires in each drift chamber layers (112) and the y axis is the number of layers in the drift chamber (6 layer x 6 superlayers).
 The .csv file is written such that the noisy and denoised arrays are written one after the other (eg each event has 2 arrays consecutive arrays with noisy and denoised arrays).
 Arrays are written per sector, and only if TimeBasedTrkg::TBHits contains hits in that sector.

+To run the code compile and run with with maven:

+      module load jdk/17.0.2
+      mvn install -U
+      mvn exec:java -Dexec.mainClass="org.example.DenoiseExtractor"

 ## To Train